 Our specialist diabetes team will provide you with support, regular reviews and the day-to-day care of your needs.

 All Diabetic patients are entitled to an annual review.
-The Practice will normally contact you if yours is due and ask you to have a blood test and provide a urine sample prior to your review appointment.
+The Practice will normally contact you if yours is due.
+The review takes place in two parts – a data collection appointment and where appropriate, a follow up care plan appointment.
 If you feel you have been missed, or require a more urgent review, then please contact the Practice to arrange an appointment.

 For more information please visit the websites below:

 High blood pressure often causes no symptoms, or immediate problems, but it is a major risk factor for developing a serious cardiovascular disease (conditions that affect the functioning of the heart and the circulation of blood around the body), such as a stroke or heart disease.

 - NHS Choices – High Blood Pressure Explained

 - Blood Pressure Association